Testing MSW effect in supernova explosion with neutrino event rates: Introduction

 \section{Introduction}

-The flavor transition of SN neutrinos has been an attractive field of research and motivated numerous efforts (See \cite{Mirizzi:2015eza} for a review) on studying the neutrino flavor changing effect during the gravitational core collapse of a massive star.
-Originating from deep inside the SN core, neutrinos are expected to undergo significant flavor transitions as they propagate outward from SN core to the terrestrial detectors.
-Due to MSW effects~\cite{Wolfenstein:1977ue,Mikheev:1986gs}, $\nu_e$ ($\bar{\nu}_e$) flux swap with $\nu_{\mu,\tau}$ ($\bar{\nu}_{\mu,\tau}$) fluxes fully or partially when the neutrino vacuum oscillation frequency $\omega=\Delta m^2/2E$ is of the order of the matter potential, $\lambda=\sqrt{2}G_F n_e$.
-Here $\Delta m^2$ denotes one of the mass-squared differences, $E$ the neutrino energy, and $n_e$ the net electron density.
-For typical SN post-bounce matter profiles, this MSW-induced flavor conversions occur at distances of $\sim{\mathcal O}(10^3)~{\rm km}$ from the SN core where $\omega\simeq\lambda$ \cite{Dighe:1999bi}.
+The flavor transition of supernova (SN) neutrinos has been an attractive field of research and motivated numerous efforts (see \cite{Mirizzi:2015eza} for a review) on studying the neutrino flavor conversions during the gravitational core collapse of a massive star.
+Originating from deep inside the SN core, neutrinos are expected to undergo significant flavor transitions as they propagate outward from a SN core to the terrestrial detectors.
+Studies have revealed that SN neutrino flavor conversions are induced when neutrinos experience significant matter potential, $\lambda=\sqrt{2}G_F n_e$, and/or $\nu-\nu$ potential, $\mu\sim\sqrt{2}G_F n_\nu$.
+Here $n_e$ and $n_\nu$ are electron and neutrino number densities, respectively, inside the SN.